Become an Airline Pilot

 Show your relevant training

-Your resume is the piece of paper you use to brag about yourself such as, any specific simulator training you’ve conducted, any degrees you’ve gotten (aviation related or not) and all your other flight training experience.
+Your aviation resume is the piece of paper you use to brag about yourself such as, any specific simulator training you’ve conducted, any degrees you’ve gotten (aviation related or not) and all your other flight training experience.

 Show off something they wouldn’t know such as your mountain experience, spin training or declaring emergencies.
 These things make a great talking point during the interview.
-However, be sure to tailor the experience you’ve received to the job you’re applying for.

 Prepare a resume for your next aviation job